‘Couple-Spreading’ Is Making Lockdown Walking a Nightmare. Here Is the Solution to Street Selfishness.

 As these infractions happen over and over again, you wonder: What does someone’s lack of care and attention toward their fellow humans show?
 Well, it shows that, to them, their presence and their need to do whatever they are doing outweighs the unknown needs of the people they are sharing a space with.

-This selfishness is practiced by those who were not psychologically living in the city even before the coronavirus.
+This selfishness is practiced by those who, even before the coronavirus, lived in the city in a purely transactional way.
 They were then—and are now—simply availing themselves of it.
 The city is a service item to them.
-They do not care for its history, humanity, or physical and social geography.
-In lockdown, they demand that it works for them still and provides them the goods and services they want.
+In lockdown, they expect it to provide the goods and services they want.
 That is all.

-But after doing as we are told, and staying home as much as possible, how we treat each other on the streets—in our brief, now masked sorties outside—is the next, most obvious test of the social contract.
+But right now, we have our own important end of the bargain to fulfill.
+After doing as we are told, and staying home as much as possible, how we treat each other on the streets—in our brief, now masked sorties outside—is the next, most obvious test of the social contract.

 Are you sharing your space equably?
 Are you giving way?
 Are you making enough room?
 Giving a stranger a wide berth, or overtly avoiding someone on a narrow stretch of sidewalk, is the kindest, most generous thing you can do right now.